cloudmesh-community/book/chapters/container/singularity/singularity.md

 `sudo /usr/local/bin/singularity bootstrap ./ubuntu.img ./ubuntu.def`

 This may take a while to complete.
 In principle, you can accomplish the same result by manually issuing each of the commands contained in the script file, but why do that when you can use bootstrapping to save time and avoid errors.

 If all goes according to plan, you should then be able to shell into your new Ubuntu container.

-[]{#running_singularity_containers}

-## Running Singularity Containers on Comet
+## Running Singularity Containers on Comet{#sec:running-singularity-containers}

 Of course, the purpose of this tutorial is to enable you to use the San Diego Supercomputer Center's Comet supercomputer to run your jobs.
 This